How to Grow Corn at Home: Easy Step-by-Step Guide for Beginners

 Waterlogged soil can harm your corn.
 It drowns the roots and stunts growth.
 Make sure your soil drains well to avoid standing water.
 Adding compost or aged manure improves drainage while boosting nutrition.

 Raised beds or ridges work great in heavy soils.
-They lift plants above pooling water during rainy periods.
+They lift plants above the pooling water during rainy periods.
 Monitor rainfall carefully, so you don’t overwater after a downpour.
 Use mulch sparingly; a thin layer helps maintain steady moisture without trapping excess water.

 Always water early in the day to prevent fungal issues overnight!